mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ![run_matlab_command](https://github.com/mathworks/jenkins-matlab-plugin/assets/48831250/45a99722-d872-403b-8c1a-90e23199ba47)

 MATLAB exits with exit code 0 if the specified script, function, or statement executes without error.
-Otherwise, MATLAB terminates with a nonzero exit code, which causes the Jenkins build to fail.
-To fail the build in certain conditions, use the [`assert`](https://www.mathworks.com/help/matlab/ref/assert.html) or [`error`](https://www.mathworks.com/help/matlab/ref/error.html) function.
+Otherwise, MATLAB terminates with a nonzero exit code, which causes the step to fail.
+To fail the step in certain conditions, use the [`assert`](https://www.mathworks.com/help/matlab/ref/assert.html) or [`error`](https://www.mathworks.com/help/matlab/ref/error.html) function.

 When you use this step, all the required files must be on the MATLAB search path.
 If your script or function is not in the root of your repository, you can use the [`addpath`](https://www.mathworks.com/help/matlab/ref/addpath.html), [`cd`](https://www.mathworks.com/help/matlab/ref/cd.html), or [`run`](https://www.mathworks.com/help/matlab/ref/run.html) function to ensure that it is on the path when invoked.
 For example, to run `myscript.m` in a folder named `myfolder` located in the root of the repository, you can specify the contents of the **Command** box like this: